 This obsession lasted only a few years; by the time I was in college, at UCLA, I’d discovered literary SF, both in magazines and books.
-While my fondness for Trek never wavered, it was no longer the focus of my attention.
+My fondness for Trek waned somewhat.
 (For a more detailed account of my personal history… see this post: http://www.markrkelly.com/Blog/2017/04/03/about-to-re-watch-star-trek/)

 So in this revisit of Trek TOS, I’m writing detailed comments about each and every episode – so far, just of the first season.
 My comments run along several general themes:

 - Considering the episodes at face value, to what extent do they make sense, or not?

 - Considering my slightly dicey history of seeing the original series, mostly in syndication when I was a teenager, would there be scenes in the complete episodes that I would not recognize, because they had always been cut from the syndicated reruns that were the only versions I ever saw?